Lamu

-The town contains the Lamu Fort on the seafront, constructed under Fumo Madi ibn Abi Bakr, the sultan of Pate, and was completed after his death in the early 1820s.
+The town contains the Lamu Fort on the seafront, constructed under Fumo Madi ibn Abi Bakr, the Sultan of Pate, and was completed after his death in the early 1820s.
 Lamu is also home to 23 mosques, including the Riyadha Mosque, built in 1900, and a donkey sanctuary.

 History

 Early history

-The original name of the town is Amu, which the Arabs termed Al-Amu (آامو) and the Portuguese "Lamon".
+The original name of the town is Amu, which the Arabs termed Al-Amu (الآمو) and the Portuguese "Lamon".
 The Portuguese applied the name to the entire island as Amu was the chief settlement.

-Lamu Town on Lamu Island is Kenya's oldest continually inhabited town, and was one of the original Swahili settlements along coastal East Africa.
-It is believed to have been established in 1370.
+Lamu Town on Lamu Island is Kenya's oldest continually inhabited town, and was one of the original Swahili settlements along coastal East Africa, believed to have been established in 1370.

 Today, the majority of Lamu's population is Muslim.

 The town was first attested in writing by an Arab traveller Abu-al-Mahasini, who met a judge from Lamu visiting Mecca in 1441.

-In 1506, the Portuguese fleet under Tristão da Cunha sent a ship to blockade Lamu, a few days later the rest of the fleet arrived forcing the king of the town to quickly concede to pay an annual tribute to them with 600 Meticals immediately.
+In 1506, the Portuguese fleet under Tristão da Cunha sent a ship to blockade Lamu.
+A few days later the rest of the fleet arrived forcing the king of the town to quickly concede to pay an annual tribute to them with 600 Meticals immediately.
 The Portuguese action was prompted by the nation's successful mission to control trade along the coast of the Indian Ocean.
 For a considerable time, Portugal had a monopoly on shipping along the East African coast and imposed export taxes on pre-existing local channels of commerce.
 In the 1580s, prompted by Turkish raids, Lamu led a rebellion against the Portuguese.
 In 1652, Oman assisted Lamu to resist Portuguese control.

 "Golden Age"

 Lamu's years as an Omani protectorate during the period from the late 17th century to the early 19th century mark the town's golden age.
 Lamu was governed as a republic under a council of elders, known as the Yumbe, who ruled from a palace in the town; little exists of the palace today other than a ruined plot of land.
 During this period, Lamu became a centre of poetry, politics, arts and crafts as well as trade.
 Many of the buildings of the town were constructed during this period in a distinct classical style.
 Aside from its thriving arts and crafts trading, Lamu became a literary and scholastic centre.
 Woman writers such as the poet Mwana Kupona – famed for her Advice on the Wifely Duty – had a higher status in Lamu than was the convention in Kenya at the time.

 In 1812, a coalition Pate-Mazrui army invaded the archipelago during the Battle of Shela.
-They landed at Shela with the intention of capturing Lamu and completing the fort which had begun to be constructed, but were violently suppressed by the locals in their boats on the beach as they tried to flee.
+They landed at Shela with the intention of capturing Lamu and completing the fort which had begun to be constructed.
+However, they were violently suppressed by the locals in their boats on the beach as they tried to flee.
 In fear of future attacks, Lamu appealed to the Omanis for a Busaidi garrison to operate at the new fort and help protect the area from Mazrui rebels along the Kenyan coast.